ministryofjustice/cloud-platform-concourse/concourse-workers/README.md

-# Concourse slaves
+# Concourse workers
 Docker images that will be used to run the actual jobs
  * CodeBuild ones copied from https://github.com/aws/aws-codebuild-docker-images
- * Push to 926803513772.dkr.ecr.eu-west-1.amazonaws.com/concourse-slaves
+ * Push to 926803513772.dkr.ecr.eu-west-1.amazonaws.com/concourse-workers